jofaval/react-providers-wrapper/README.md

 ## Why?
 [⬆ Back to the contents](#contents)

+I saw it on twitter, shared by Dan Abramov, as someone was complaining of this nesting, and I thought of a solution for a non-existent problem.

 For code style purposes, when you have a bigger React App, you may end up with a lot of nested providers at your App which may be confusing to look at.
 This package proposes a solution that nicely wraps all of those Providers so that it's easier to track the hierarchy.

 ### Problem
 [⬆ Back to the contents](#contents)